Hunter-Industries/NSubstituteApprovalExtensions/README.md

 # NSubstituteApprovalExtensions
 Legacy Vice Testing Tool that records what happens to a NSubstitute mock and verifies it using approval tests.

+When writing a test for legacy code using mocks it would take a lot of time to go back and forth to the code to userstand the order in which the mock should be set up.
+Rather than looking up the behavior in the code we can write a 3 line test that will take the interactions on the mock and use approval tests to vice the functionality of the target implementation.

 ## What we used to do:
 ```csharp
         [TestMethod]